lichuang/awesome-qt/README.md

 * [vnote](https://github.com/tamlok/vnote):A note-taking application that knows programmers and Markdown better.
 * [fhex](https://github.com/echo-devim/fhex):A Full-Featured HexEditor compatible with Linux/Windows/MacOS
 * [kdiff3](https://github.com/KDE/kdiff3):Utility for comparing and merging files and directories
+* [qmarkdowntextedit](https://github.com/pbek/qmarkdowntextedit):A C++ Qt QPlainTextEdit widget with markdown highlighting support and a lot of other extras

 ## terminal
 * [cool-retro-term](https://github.com/Swordfish90/cool-retro-term):A good looking terminal emulator which mimics the old cathode display